 If you’re planning a desert escape and want the kind of stay where every detail feels thoughtful, calm, and elevated, this Ritz Carlton Dove Mountain Review is exactly what you need.
 The Ritz-Carlton Dove Mountain is one of the most luxurious desert resorts in Arizona, tucked into the Tortolita Mountains and surrounded by towering saguaros, red rock, and miles of protected desert landscape.
 It feels secluded in the dreamiest way — quiet, calm, and intentionally designed so every corner feels like a retreat.
 The architecture blends seamlessly with the environment, the service is exactly what you expect from a Ritz (and then some), and everything from the landscaping to the scents to the soft lighting adds to that elevated desert-luxury atmosphere.
 Whether you're here to unwind by the pool, hit the spa, hike the on-site trails, or splurge on a romantic getaway, the resort makes you feel like you're in your own little slice of Sonoran paradise.

-If you’re planning a Tucson trip and want to stack your itinerary, you can also check out my guide to Downtown Tucson for food, murals, and local shopping — it pairs perfectly with a relaxing resort stay.
+If you’re planning a Tucson trip and want to stack your itinerary, you can also check out my guide to Downtown Tucson for food, murals, and local shopping — it pairs perfectly with a relaxing resort stay and is easiest to do if you have a car.

 The resort is located in Marana, about 35–40 minutes from downtown Tucson and roughly 45 minutes from Tucson International Airport.
 If you fly into Phoenix Sky Harbor, plan for about a 90-minute drive.
 The approach into the property is beautiful: long desert roads lined with saguaros, sweeping mountain views, and that classic Arizona golden light.
 Cell service gets a little spotty on the final stretch, so download directions beforehand, but the signage is clear.
 Valet and self-parking are both available, and bell staff are quick to assist the moment you pull up.